oussama-talaoui/final-project/README.md

 ### Code Quality

 - [X] We assured that our code is well commented, structured and organized across different files, as we included a Script.R file in the repository with all the code used for this project.
-As well as, some code snippet that we included to generat the analysis and visualizations in this report.
+As well as, some code snippet that we included to general the analysis and visualizations in this report.